sfjc/sfjc.github.io/_posts/2023-03-15-Seattle_airbnb.md

 So... have you ever wanted to know the relationship between various kinds of information in a large dataset representing the Airbnb rental environment in Seattle?

 Of course you haven't.
-It is unlikely that you live in Seattle (only 1% of the US do, assuming you are within the US).
+It is unlikely that you live in Seattle (only 1% of US citizens do, assuming you are within the US).
 I haven't even been there.

 Nevertheless, you might well have used the near-globally popular Airbnb rental service for accomodation.
 You may even have considered matters from the other end,